mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 We've added several major features in the last year including:

-* Mounting virtual USB drives and CD-ROMs
+* Mount virtual USB drives and CD-ROMs
 * Wake on LAN
 * Password-based authentication
 * Software updates from the web UI